 When you open up DBeaver the first time, you will be presented with a dialogue to connect a new database.

 You can also manually open this dialogue by clicking the plug sign on the upper left corner.

 So, now let’s configure the connection to your SAP HANA instance.
 Switch to the ‘All’ tab on the left side and enter “HANA” as a search keyword.
 Select SAP HANA and click ‘Next’.

-Enter the connection details for your SAP HANA instance and click ‘Test Connection’:
+Choose your respective database edition (i.e. HANA Cloud or HANA Platform), enter the connection details for your SAP HANA instance and click ‘Test Connection’:

 When you first use a connection to SAP HANA the respective driver needs to be download.
 Don’t worry!
 DBeaver will do the job for you.
 Simply confirm the automatically suggested download by clicking ‘Download’.

 After the download you should receive a message that the connection has been established.
 Confirm this message with ‘OK’ and click ‘Finish’ to add your instance to the DBeaver Database Navigator.

 Now your are all set to use DBeaver with SAP HANA and – of course – SAP HANA Spatial in particular!

 As an example, I am going to use Open Street Map POI (Point of Interest) data from Germany.
 The respective shape files can be downloaded from Geofabrik and imported using the built-in SAP HANA Shape File Import.

 In my case, I imported all POI data into a table called GERMANY in schema GEOFABRIK.
 You can navigate to your spatial table in the Database Navigator by expanding your instance, the schema and the directory ‘Tables’.